nsmoker/stg-demo-scene-1/README.md

 * Movement and collision on a sprite-based tilemap.
 * Branching dialogue with typewriter dialogue boxes and a node-based editor.
 * Arbitrary condition checks in dialogue, addable and visible in node editor.
+* Arbitrary action invocations in dialogue, addable and visible in node editor.
 * Data-driven items linked to the Godot editor.
 * Player inventory with equipment slots and stat bonuses from equipped items.
 * Containers with contents customizable in the Godot editor.